 I've been producing music for several years now, and I now want to use my skills to further the creative journeys of up and coming rappers, vocalists and artists.
 Each track I produce gets the best that I can offer, because I know that every track has the potential to be something incredible.

 I specialise in producing Hip Hop and RnB, and I'm also comfortable with Indie, Alternative and Electronic (Chill, Experimental, Tropical House) music.
-I produce my own music under the name 'Laconic' and am also part of the hip hop production duo, In Bloom.
-Finally, I also have experience with mixing, and composing scores for short films.
+I have professional experience with mixing, and composing scores for short films.

 If you have specific requirements for your track, don't hesitate to let me know - I always do my best to tailor a track to the customer's needs.

 I use professional mixing plug-ins and have access to professional external plug-ins and tools.

 Send me an email through 'Contact' button above and I'll get back to you asap.

 Q: What are you working on at the moment?